FieldLevel/FieldLevelPlaybook/README.md

 git push --follow-tags
 ```

-Finally, follow the [instructions for creating a new release in Github](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release) using the tag that you just pushed.
-A Github Action will execute that builds and publishes the package to Azure Artifacts.
+Finally, follow the [instructions for creating a new release in GitHub](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release) using the tag that you just pushed.
+A GitHub Action will execute that builds and publishes the package to GitHub Packages.